krnlde/dresscode/README.md

 ## Install

-Go to your htdocs directory in your command line and execute the following command `git clone git://github.com/krnlde/mocovi.git mocovi`.
+Navigate to your Apache document root, usually the `htdocs` directory, in your command line and execute the following command: `git clone git://github.com/krnlde/mocovi.git mocovi`

-After cloning the mocovi repository you'll want to initialize all submodules by executing the following commands: `cd mocovi` to switch to the git repo, `git submodule update --init` to fetch all submodules.
+After cloning the mocovi repository you will want to initialize all submodules by executing the following commands: `cd mocovi` to switch to the git repo, `git submodule update --init` to fetch all submodules.
-Newer versions of git (git >= 1.6.5) support the shorthand command `git clone --recursive git://github.com/krnlde/mocovi.git mocovi`.
+Newer versions of git (git >= 1.6.5) support the shorthand command `git clone --recursive git://github.com/krnlde/mocovi.git mocovi`, which combines all three commands.

-Now open your web-browser at http://127.0.0.1/mocovi/ and see the rendered website.
+Now open your web-browser at http://127.0.0.1/mocovi/ and see the rendered example website.

-Please note that the directories found in `mocovi/applications` represent the current domain, which means the contents of the directory `127.0.0.1` will be used to render the output.
+**Please note that the directories found in `mocovi/applications` represent the current domain, which means the contents of the directory `127.0.0.1` will be used to render the output.**

-You can set a default domain instead of using the domain recognition in the `mocovi/options.php`.
+**You can set a default domain instead of using the domain recognition in the `mocovi/options.php`.**

-Play around and explore the rest :)
+Play around and explore the rest :) Have fun!